tango-adb/docs/docs/tango/daemon/tcp/enable.md

 ## Other devices

-On non-rooted devices with Android 10 or older, enabling ADB over WiFi requires first connecting the device using a USB cable.
+On non-rooted devices with Android 10 and below, enabling ADB over WiFi requires first connecting the device using a USB cable.

 - To enable ADB over WiFi using Google ADB, run the following command in a terminal: